KhronosGroup/Vulkan-Samples-Deprecated/CONTRIBUTING.md

   - Single source file samples with minimal build complexity are encouraged to make porting to different platforms easier.
   - Embedding SPIR-V and assets in the source code is encouraged to simplify the sample and minimize the build complexity.
   - The sample should include the source from which the SPIR-V code was generated (typically GLSL).
+  - Compiling the sample with the highest warning level and warnings-as-errors (-Wall -Wextra -Werror, or /Wall /WX) is highly recommended.
 - Third party libraries:
   - A sample may not depend on a separate installation of a third party library.
   - Any third party library that is used needs to be available under a compatible open source license.
   - Any third party library that is used must be included in source.
-  - Commonly used third party libraries or header files may be placed in the ext/ folder.
+  - Commonly used third party libraries or header files may be placed in the external/ folder.

 ## Copyright Notice and License Template